How to file a patent in Guatemala?

 How is the Patent process in Guatemala?

-3. Publication: After the preliminary examination is approved, the application is published in the Guatemalan Gazette.
-Oppositions and observations are available for third parties within the first 90 days from the publication date.
+Publication: Once approved, the application is published in the Guatemalan Gazette.
+Third parties have 90 days from publication to file oppositions or observations.

-5. Grant: Once the application passes the substantive examination, the patent is granted in Guatemala.
+Grant: If the application passes examination, the patent is granted in Guatemala.

 Patent term: